An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale: Introduction

 Inspired by the Transformer scaling successes in NLP, we experiment with applying a standard Transformer directly to images, with the fewest possible modifications.
 To do so, we split an image into patches and provide the sequence of linear embeddings of these patches as an input to a Transformer.
 Image patches are treated the same way as tokens (words) in an NLP application.
 We train the model on image classification in supervised fashion.

-When trained on mid-sized datasets such as \imagenet, such models yield modest accuracies of a few percentage points below ResNets of comparable size.
+When trained on mid-sized datasets such as \imagenet without strong regularization, these models yield modest accuracies of a few percentage points below ResNets of comparable size.
 This seemingly discouraging outcome may be expected: Transformers lack some of the inductive biases inherent to CNNs, such as translation equivariance and locality, and therefore do not generalize well when trained on insufficient amounts of data.

 However, the picture changes if the models are trained on larger datasets (14M-300M images).
 We find that large scale training trumps inductive bias.
 Our \oursfull{} (\oursabbrv{}) attains excellent results when pre-trained at sufficient scale and transferred to tasks with fewer datapoints.
 When pre-trained on the public ImageNet-21k dataset or the in-house JFT-300M dataset, \oursabbrv{} approaches or beats state of the art on multiple image recognition benchmarks.
 In particular, the best model reaches the accuracy of $88.55\%$ on \imagenet, $90.72\%$ on \imagenet-ReaL, $94.55\%$ on CIFAR-100, and $77.63\%$ on the VTAB suite of 19 tasks.